 Is your website reliable and credible?

-As much as any online secondary source can be.
-Alpha History authors are all degree-qualified teachers, academics and writers.
-All have professional or specialist experience in history, history education or historical research.
-Our articles are written from scratch, using verified primary sources and authoritative secondary texts.
-We do not use Wikipedia or other open source content as a basis for our articles.
-Every Alpha History article is proofed, reviewed and edited before it appears on our website.
+As much as any secondary source can be.
+Our authors are all degree-qualified teachers, academics and writers.
+All have professional and specialist experience in history, history teaching or historical research.
+Our articles are written using verified primary sources and authoritative secondary texts.
+We do not use Wikipedia or other open source content when researching our articles.
+Every Alpha History article is proofed, cross-checked and edited before it appears on our website.

 Why does your website have ads?